deakjahn/send_log/README.md

 ## Status

-The plugin is in current use in several actively published Android apps and users regularly and successfully send support requests with it.
+The plugin is in current use in several published Android apps and users regularly and successfully send support requests with it.
 It isn't tested on iOS thoroughly, although the code is supposedly present.
-Tests and reports, as well as possible PRs on iOS and other platforms are, of course, welcome.
+Tests and reports, as well as possible PRs on iOS and other platforms are welcome.